 Remove the rice from the heat and add the shrimp, basil, spinach, feta and lemon zest.
 Serve with some freshly grated Parmesan on top.

 - Food & Wine magazine had suggested a crisp Sauvignon Blanc with their version of risotto.
-I think it would work well with this one too.
+I think either that, or a wonderful light Pinot Grigio would work well with this recipe.

 - If you feel the rice is done and you have a tiny bit of broth left, don’t feel that you have to keep cooking.
 If it’s done, it’s done.
 You don’t want mush.
 Save the broth though, you may find that once you remove the risotto from the heat and add the final ingredients, you may want to add that broth to “loosen” things up.